climindex/hydroclimsa/App_user_guide/Weather_Risk_app_user_guide.md

 •	A stable internet connection is required for optimal performance.

-•	The app is currently supported for use on desktop or laptop computers only.
-It is not optimised for mobile phones or tablets.
+•	The app is currently supported for use on desktop and laptop computers only.
+It has not yet been optimised for mobile phones or tablets, but compatibility will be introduced in future updates.

 ## 4 Navigation overview